T. T. Toliver

-Antoine "T. T." Toliver (born January 31, 1977) is a former arena football wide receiver.
+Antoine "T. T." Toliver (born January 31, 1977) is an American former professional football wide receiver who played in the Arena Football League (AFL) from 2002 to 2018.
 He played football and basketball at Mainland High School in Daytona Beach, Florida.
 In 1995, he was named the Class 5A Player of the Year in football and was also runner-up for Florida's Mr. Football Award.
 In basketball, Toliver helped Mainland win the Class 6A state championship in 1995 and 1996.
-He played college football and basketball at Hinds Community College, where he was named the 1997–98 Junior College Player of the Year as a quarterback.
-He later transferred to Bethune-Cookman University, where he played basketball but not football.
+He played college football and basketball at Hinds Community College, where he was named the 1997 Junior College Player of the Year as a quarterback.
+He lost his college football eligibility after signing with the Toronto Argonauts of the Canadian Football League in 1998.
+Toliver later enrolled at Bethune-Cookman University, where he played basketball.

 From 2000 to 2002, Toliver spent time on the practice squads of the St. Louis Rams, San Francisco 49ers and Tampa Bay Buccaneers of the National Football League.
 He was part of the Buccaneers team that won Super Bowl XXXVII in January 2003.
 He played for the Tampa Bay Storm of the AFL from 2002 to 2005.
 In 2003, he was part of the Storm team that won ArenaBowl XVII, becoming the first person to win an ArenaBowl and Super Bowl in the same year.
-Toliver later played for the AFL's Nashville Kats from 2005 to 2006, the Storm in 2007, the Orlando Predators from 2007 to 2013, the Storm from 2014 to 2016 and the Valor beginning in 2017.
-He was named First Team All-Arena in 2008 and Second Team All-Arena in 2016.
+Toliver later played for the AFL's Nashville Kats from 2005 to 2006, the Storm in 2007, the Orlando Predators from 2007 to 2013, the Storm from 2014 to 2016 and the Valor from 2017 to 2018.
+He was named first-team All-Arena in 2008 and second-team All-Arena in 2016.
 He is the AFL's all-time leader in receptions, receiving yards and all-purpose yards.

-Early years
+Early life

 Toliver played football and basketball at Mainland High School in Daytona Beach, Florida.
 He completed 130 of 219 passes for 1,959 yards and 16 touchdowns with 10 interceptions while rushing for 1,098 yards and 15 touchdowns in helping the Buccaneers advance to the Class 5A quarterfinals in 1995.
 He was named the 1995 Class 5A Player of the Year.
 Toliver was runner-up for Florida's Mr. Football Award.
 He also participated in the Florida-Georgia All-Star Game.
 In basketball, he helped Mainland win the Class 6A state championship in 1995.
 Toliver was the team's point guard and averaged 12.4 points per game that year.
 NBA player Vince Carter was also a member of that team.
 Toliver was also the leading scorer on the 1996 team that won the state championship.